MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 You can view the active duration and elapsed time on the **SLA** tab of the custom entity as well.

-- **Active Duration (minutes)**: Calculates the time for which the SLA KPI Instance was active.
+- **Active Duration (minutes)**: Displays the time for which the SLA KPI Instance was active.

-- **Elapsed Time (minutes)**: Calculates the time for which the SLA KPI Instance timer was paused.
+- **Elapsed Time (minutes)**: Displays the time for which the SLA KPI Instance timer was paused.

-Both **Active Duration (minutes)** and **Elapsed Time (minutes)** are calculated based on business hours and calendars, similar to warning and failure time calculation.
+Both **Active Duration (minutes)** and **Elapsed Time (minutes)** are calculated based on the current value of the business hours and calendars, similar to warning and failure time calculation.
 So, changing the calendar working hours might affect the calculation.
-Time is calculated based on the current value of business hours.

 :::image type="content" source="media/active-elapsed-time.png" alt-text="View Active and Elapsed Time duration":::

 > [!NOTE]
 > - The active duration and elapsed time data isn't applicable for legacy SLAs.
-> - The **Active Duration (minutes)** field will display values for new SLA KPI Instances that are added after these fields are available for the 2022 release wave 2 deployment (Early Access).
-For older SLA KPI Instances, the **Active Duration (minutes)** field will remain empty.
+> - In early access, **Active Duration (minutes)** will display values for new SLA KPI Instances only that are created after the field is available.
+For existing SLA KPI Instances, the field will remain empty.

 ### See also